pulumi/actions/README.md

 * If the Pulumi project is not in the current repo root then set `PULUMI_ROOT` to specify a directory path to the project.

-* If your action is running as part of a pull request workflow then you can tell Pulumi to take the ref of the target branch i.e. a PR to master will use the master branch as the target for a preview, then you can set `IS_PR_WORKFLOW = true`.
+* If your action is running as part of a pull request workflow then you can tell Pulumi to take the ref of the target branch i.e. a PR to master will use the master branch as the target for a preview, then you can set `IS_PR_WORKFLOW: true`.

 * If you would like the action to write back to the PR then you can do so by setting:
-  `COMMENT_ON_PR = 1` on the action.
+  `COMMENT_ON_PR: 1` on the action.
 This will also require `GITHUB_TOKEN` to be set as an environment variable

 ## Referencing Sensitive Values